lewendm/blogdown2024/content/about/header/index.md

 I completed my PhD in Leadership and Organisation at BI Norwegian Business School´s Department of Leadership and Organizational Behavior (2023, supervised by Professor Thorvald Hærem and Associate Professor Erik Løhre).
 My dissertation examined the role of emotions and psychological distance in decision-making under risk and uncertainty.
 During my PhD, I was also a visiting scholar at New York University, with [Trope Lab](https://sites.google.com/nyu.edu/tropelab//).

 I am a huge fan of open science, reproducibility, and replications.
 I started the first [ReproducibiliTea journal club](https://reproducibilitea.org/) in Norway and am now a steering committee member of the [Norwegian Reproducibility Network](https://norrn.no/).

+And I recently became a dad, to a beautiful little baby girl.